nahed2019/jobpass-ms3/README.md

 - The responsiveness of this website was tested constantly during the development process.
 It was tested in real desktops, tablets and mobile devices as well as on Google Chrome developer tools.
 - The website was tested on different browsers such as Google Chrome, Safari, Internet Explorer and Mozilla Firefox.
 - I asked friends and family members to test the functionalities of the website on desktop and mobile devices.
 Their feedback was used to improve website usability.
+- All links, buttons, forms, navbar and pages functionalities were tested regularly while working in the project.

 ### Testing User Stories from User Experience (UX) Section:
 The following section goes through each of the user stories from the UX section of User Stories: